Self Care, Responsibility, and Education

 We offer you the full scope of our expertise to ensure that your needs are met, and we work hard to provide a safe, clean, and peaceful environment for you to get your tattoo in.

-it is our hope that that we can cultivate a professional relationship with all of our clients that is built on mutual understanding and trust.
+it is our goal to cultivate a mutually supportive relationship with our clients; this depends on strong and clear communication, patience, compassion, and trust.
 We believe the best way to start this process is by offering you a more in depth and transparent perspective on the tattooing process.

 The tattoo process & stressors:

-Tattooing is a unique art form that relies on your body’s ability to heal itself in order to be successful.
+Tattooing is a unique art form in that factors such as your diet, sleep patterns, lifestyle, and overall immune health will determine whether the tattoo heals properly or not.
 It is vital that the care of your tattoo extends to the overall care of your body.
 If your body is unable to heal itself effectively, then the tattoo can become scarred or be left vulnerable to more serious infections.
 Without proper care, even a flawlessly executed tattoo is at higher risk of complications.

-This process will put strain on your lymphatic system, kidneys, and liver as your body attempts to break down, absorb, and filter the ink out of your skin.
-Your immune system will need to work to heal the broken skin, and your endocrine system will be strained as your adrenal glands work to help your body manage the physical and emotional stress of being in pain.
+The tattoo process will put strain on your lymphatic system, kidneys, and liver as your body attempts to break down, absorb, and filter the ink out of your skin.
+Your immune system will need to work to heal the broken skin, and your endocrine system will be stressed, as your adrenal glands work to help your body manage the physical and emotional strain of feeling pain.

-All of this requires energy that will be less readily available if your body is trying to heal other injuries or illness.
+All of this requires energy that will be less readily available if you are exhausted when you arrive, or under-fed, or if your body is trying to heal other injuries or illness.

 If you have a chronic illness or injury then your immune system is under constant stress and the added strain of a tattoo can lead to further complications.

-If this applies to you, then we encourage you to seek counsel from a trained health professional so that you can make an informed decision about whether this tattoo is the appropriate choice for you or not.
+If this applies to you, then we encourage you to seek counsel from a trained health professional so that you can make an informed decision about whether receiving a tattoo is the appropriate choice for you or not.

 You can put additional strain on your body and increase the chances of complications during the healing process in many different ways.
 Some of the most common are: